openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The Self-Issued OP MUST NOT follow redirects on this request.

-The following is an informative example of a Self-Issued OP Response in a cross-device flow: (#cross-device-siop):
+The following is an informative example of a Self-Issued OP Response in a cross-device protocol flow: (#cross-device-siop):

 ```
 POST /post_cb HTTP/1.1